Below is a list of frequently asked questions for students currently registered with Disability Services.

 No. It is the student’s responsibility to have a conversation with each of his or her instructors to discuss classroom accommodations.
 Your Access Specialist can provide you with a verification letter to assist with this conversation.
 Note that if you are not seeking any accommodations in a particular course, then you do not need to disclose your registration status with the instructor.

-Q: How do I request General Verification Letters, Note Taker Letters, or Attendance/Deadline Letters?
+Q: How do I request Course Accessibility Letters, Note Taker Letters, or Attendance/Deadline Letters?

 Email your Access Specialist.